Where the open-source database community meets: Secure your spot at PerconaLive.com

 Pep Pla

 Pep has been working with databases all his life.
 Born in a small village by the Mediterranean, he currently lives in Barcelona.
-He loves tech, traveling, good food, music and, all things NASA.
+He loves tech, traveling, good food, music, and all things NASA.
 He hates talking about himself in the third person and has a particular sense of humor.
-Happily married, he is the father of three boys and two cats.
+Happily married, he is the father of three boys and three cats.